Macintosh001/EECS-3311-final-project/README.md

 5. Paste the address of the bin folder from earlier with a semi-colon.
 For example, C:\Program Files\Java\jdk-19\bin; would be pasted.
 Press ok.
 6. Try to open the .jar file again.
 If working in the command line, you must restart the terminal before running `java -jar app.jar`again.

-## Unit Tests
-We use gradle as out build manager.
-All our unit tests are stored in `app/src/test/java`.
-In order to run said tests, simple run `gradle test` in a CLI.